-March 4 (UPI) -- The 2020 presidential campaign is off and running, with a diverse slate of Democrats -- and a few Republicans -- vying to challenge President Donald Trump.
+March 4 (UPI) -- The 2020 presidential campaign has featured a diverse slate of Democrats -- and one Republican -- vying to challenge President Donald Trump.

-On the Republican side, two candidates have stepped forward to challenge Trump in the primary season.
+On the Republican side, one candidate remains to challenge Trump in the primary season.

-Former Vice President Joe Biden announced his campaign April 25, citing racial violence in Charlottesville, Va., in 2017 as a motivation.
+Former Vice President Joe Biden announced his campaign by citing racial violence that killed a woman in Charlottesville, Va., in 2017 as motivation.